Graduate Assistantships are a form of employment with the university. Graduate students

 - Students must be enrolled in at least six credit hours during any semester they may

 - Returning students must have a cumulative GPA of 3.5

-- Receiving more than one institutional scholarship (including a GA scholarship) could
+- Receiving more than one institutional form of aid (including a GA) could

+affect your

-affect your eligibility for, or the amounts of, other forms of aid, including scholarship
+eligibility for, or the amounts of, other forms of aid, including scholarship awards